- Cold Planer Shipping Made Easy Tips and Best Practices

 Slow and lumbering, a cold planer isn't built for fast travel.
 If you need your cold planning machinery in a new location that's far away, then you'll need proper planning and the right trailer to haul it.
 If your trailer either doesn't have ramps or these aren't rated for the cold planer's weight - you'll also need some way to load it.

 This equipment is a big investment and one you may not be prepared to make.
 Or, you may already have the necessary rig - but don't relish the thought of driving it thousands of miles to its new destination yourself.
 You'll surely need safe and secure transportation.

 A Cost-Effective Choice

-When you factor in the cost for fuel, wear and tear on your transport equipment, meals, and lodging - it's often far more cost-efficient to hire a professional transit service instead.
+When you factor in the cost of fuel, wear and tear on your transport equipment, meals, and lodging - it's often far more cost-efficient to hire a professional transit service instead.
 This has the added benefit of letting you rest easy, as all the heavy lifting (and risk) is handled for you by the loading crew.
-A1 Auto Transport is able to haul vehicles of all shapes and sizes, including oversized equipment like your milling machine.
+A1 Auto Transport is able to haul vehicles of all shapes and sizes, including oversize equipment like your milling machine.

 A Capable Team

 Difficult to secure properly due to its enormous weight, we have the tools and savvy required for stress-free cold planer shipping.
-All shipments with us are completely insured, so you're fully covered should any issues occur.
+All shipments to us are completely insured, so you're fully covered should any issues occur.
 We'll also bend over backwards to meet our delivery schedule - so you're not left waiting for your oversize equipment at the new job site.